Hannah-Sten/TeXiFy-IDEA/Writerside/topics/Installation-guide.md

 # Installation guide

-> Before reading this page, select your operating system in the menu at the top right of this page.
+> Before reading this page, select your operating system in the menu at the top of this page.
 {style="Warning"}

 ## Installing IntelliJ, LaTeX and the TeXiFy-IDEA plugin